 |Running time:||Approx. 91 min.|

 Molly and John Chester love life in the big city.
 But they love their dog Todd even more.
-And since he barks too loudly when his master and mistress are not at home, the landlord's notice of termination soon flutters into the house.
-Doing what?
-The couple makes a radical decision: they want to get away from the city and start their own farm in the country.
-It can't be that hard, can it?
-In the Californian hills an 80 hectare plot of land is soon found that could be turned into a paradise.
-But are optimism and dedication enough to get this project off the ground?
-For eight tough years, Molly and Todd Chester have to experience the difficulties of life in the country.
+And since he barks too loudly when his master and mistress aren't home, the landlord's notice to quit soon flutters into the house.
+What to do?
+The couple makes a radical decision: they want to leave the city and start their own farm in the country.
+Surely it can't be that difficult?
+They soon find an 80-acre plot of land in the California hills that could be transformed into a paradise.
+But is optimism and dedication enough to pull off this project?
+For eight hard years, Molly and Todd Chester must experience the hardships that come with living off the land.
 But the two never lose sight of their goal of creating their own little paradise through organic farming.

-There is, of course, a certain idealism behind all this.
-But - and this is the sympathetic thing about this documentary - there is never any attempt to force it on the viewer in a convulsive way.
+There is, of course, a certain idealism behind it all.
+But - and this is the likeable thing about this documentary - there is never an attempt to force it on the viewer.
 You never get the feeling that the Chesters want to convey that their lifestyle is the only true one.
-Rather, they make it clear that you should not let setbacks and obstacles prevent you from pursuing your dreams.
-The fact that they are both a good example of how agriculture can function beyond mass production is a very positive side effect of their history...
+Rather, they make it clear that you shouldn't let setbacks and obstacles stop you from pursuing your dreams.
+The fact that the two are a good example of how farming beyond mass production can also work is a very positive side effect of their story.